spacemeshos/POET-OLD/protocol.md

 ##### DAG Storage
 - Please use [LevelDb](https://github.com/syndtr/goleveldb) for the DAG storage - LevelDB is available as a C++ or a Go lib
-- Note hat only up to 1 <= m <= n top layers of the DAG should be stored as well as the n DAG leaves), and the rest should be computed when required on-demand
+- Note hat only up to 1 <= m <= n top layers of the DAG should be stored by POSW(), and the rest should be computed when required on-demand.
+So storage should be (w * m)
 - Use LevelDb caching for fast reads.
 Cache size should be a verifier param and set based on a deployment runtime available memory settings